Marc Bridge-Wilkinson

 A left-sided midfielder and also a winger, he was known for his goal-scoring ability.
-He started his career at Derby County in 1998, but instead made his name at Port Vale following his transfer to Vale Park in 2000.
-He made 140 appearances in four years, scoring 36 goals in all competitions, and lifting the Football League Trophy in 2001.
-He spent the 2004–05 season with Stockport County, before signing with Bradford City in 2005.
-He spent two years at Bradford, making 95 a total of appearances.
-He signed with Carlisle United in 2007, and went on to pick up a Football League Trophy runners-up medal with the club in 2010.
+He started his career at Derby County in 1998 but instead made his name at Port Vale following his transfer to Vale Park in 2000.
+He made 140 appearances in four years, scoring 36 goals in all competitions and lifting the Football League Trophy in 2001.
+He spent the 2004–05 season with Stockport County before signing with Bradford City in 2005.
+He spent two years at Bradford, making 95 total appearances.
+He signed with Carlisle United in 2007 and went on to pick up a Football League Trophy runners-up medal with the club in 2010.
 After four years with Carlisle, he joined Darlington in 2011, breaking his run of ten consecutive seasons in the third tier of English football.
-With Darlington he lifted the FA Trophy in 2011, before his contract was terminated in January 2012.
+With Darlington, he lifted the FA Trophy in 2011 before his contract was terminated in January 2012.
 He was re-signed to Darlington on a non-contract basis until the club folded in the summer of 2012.

 He went on to coach at Huddersfield Town and Liverpool.

 Career

 Derby County

-Born in Coventry, Bridge-Wilkinson was a product of the Derby County youth academy and made his debut for Derby in a 2–1 victory against Liverpool at Anfield on 7 November 1998.
+Born in Coventry, Bridge-Wilkinson was a product of the Derby County youth academy.
+He made his debut for Derby in a 2–1 victory against Liverpool at Anfield on 7 November 1998.
 This Premier League clash would be his only appearance for the club.
 He joined Carlisle United of the Third Division, where he played seven games in a six-week loan spell at the end of the 1998–99 season.
-He returned to Derby and was released by the club at the end of the following season, after which he was given a trial at Port Vale.
+He returned to Derby and scored 11 goals for the reserves, who won the Premier Reserves League (South).
+He was released by the club at the end of the 1999–2000 season, after which he was given a trial at Port Vale, where chief scout Ray Williams said "he will be another little diamond Port Vale have unearthed".